Last factual update: 1 June 2026. Link update: 8 June 2026.

 Chichén Itzá is not only an archaeological site.
 It is also an economic engine for Pisté, nearby communities, guides, drivers, food sellers, artisans, mototaxis, and families who depend on tourism.

-For many visitors, vendors inside or near the ruins can feel like a small part of the day.
-For local families, those sales can be the day.
+For visitors, a vendor stand may feel like a small part of the day.
+For local families, those sales may be the day.

 T-shirt vendor near Chichén Itzá